eferri65/Getting-and-Cleaning-Data/README.md

     $ SummaryMean_ fBodyBodyGyroJerkMag-std()     : num  -0.933 -0.989 -0.983 -0.983 -0.983 ...
     $ SummaryMean_ fBodyBodyGyroJerkMag-meanFreq(): num  0.1765 0.2648 0.1107 0.2029 0.0247 ...

-* Per requested, I extracted the columns which represents the measurements on the `mean and standard deviation for each measurement`.
-I intentionally filtered out all the `angle` columns where the `Mean` is a paramenter.